 Assessment and promotion

-Together with the Dean School of Medicine, arrange regular communications with the Dean and all Associate Deans of Clinical Sciences, clinical coordinator(s) and medical directors of the core rotations.
+Together with the Dean School of Medicine, arrange regular communications with the Dean, Assistant Dean of Clinical Sciences, clinical coordinator(s) and department chairs of the core rotations.

 -Monitor the progress of clinical students and provide methods of support